carousel/php-design-patterns/clasification.md

 #DESIGN PATTERNS

 ##CREATIONAL

-###Abstract Factory (factory definition first, family of related objects)
+###Abstract Factory
-*   must be subclassed
-*   abstract what is common for all classesj
-*   client calls concrete class
+*   Provide an interface for creating families of related or dependent objects without specifying their concrete classes
 ###Factory Method
-*   without family relation
-*   let subclass decide what to instantiate
+*   Define an interface for creating an object, but let subclasses decide which class to instantiate
 ###Builder
-*   build complex object in steps with common instructions
+*   Separate the construction of a complex object from its representation so that the same construction process can create different representations
+###Singleton
+*   Ensure a class has only one instance, and provide a global point of access to it
 ###Prototype (__clone to other slot of memory,delegation)
-###Singleton (class has only one instance, with global point of access)

 ##STRUCTURAL(compositional, logic internal to the structure, wrappers)
+###Adapter
+*   convert interface into one that clients expect (for one or many objects)
+*   different interface from wrapped class(derived)
+*   exposes only releveant methods to client
 ###Decorator
+*   Attach additional responsibilities to an object dynamically
 *   smart proxy
 *   wrapped in constructor
 *   inheritance is not feasible because it is static and applies to an entire class